ansys/pyaedt/doc/source/User_guide/settings.rst

 .. note::
-    Not all settings from class ``Settings`` can be modified through this file as some of them them expect python objects or values obtained from code execution.
+    Not all settings from class ``Settings`` can be modified through this file as some of them expect python objects or values obtained from code execution.
     For example, that is the case for ``formatter`` which expects an object of type ``Formatter`` and ``time_tick`` which expects a time value, in seconds, since the `epoch <https://docs.python.org/3/library/time.html#epoc>`_ as a floating-point number.